 The OSI aerial photos from 1995 to 2012 have also been reviewed.
 The resolution of the photography is poor, and it is not possible to identify building or property use.
-The surrounding land use appears to be predominantly residential but now with some commercial properties also.
-In general, little change is noted during this period in the site and surrounding area.
+The surrounding land use appears to be predominantly residential.
+Little change is noted during this period in the site and surrounding area.